-The tubule system, which joins the glomerulus, consists of the proximal tubule, Henle’s loop with a first ascending then descending section and the distal tubule, followed by the collecting duct and the papillary duct, that ends in the renal papilla.
+The tubular system, which joins the glomerulus, consists of the proximal tubule, Henle’s loop with a first ascending then descending section and the distal tubule, followed by the collecting duct and the papillary duct, that ends in the renal papilla.
 Molecules important for the body are resorbed along these systems, whereas harmful substances are secreted in order to be eliminated as quickly as possible.

 Each section is equipped with specific transport proteins and channels that ensure the regulation of what is absorbed and secreted.
 Generally tubular cells possess a luminal side toward the lumen and a basolateral side communicating with the bloodstream.

 The proximal tubule has a strongly defined brush border that creates a very large area, ideal for absorption of water and salt.
 In the first stage, sodium ions are resorbed and H+ are ions secreted via a Na+ -H+-exchanger, while glucose, galactose, amino acids and other substances are resorbed through a Na+ -symporter.
-Through the transport of positive charge into the cells, a lumen negative transepithelial potential is created.
+Through the transport of positive charge into the cells, a lumenal negative transepithelial potential is created.

-Due to osmosis, the substance transport causes water resorption through the relatively leaky epithelium.
+Due to osmosis, substance transport causes water resorption through the relatively leaky epithelium.
 The water in turn drags dissolved molecules with it, a mechanism known as solvent drag.
-In a second stage, a lot of Cl– is resorbed after a quarter of the proximal tubule.
+In the second stage, a lot of Cl– is resorbed after a quarter of the proximal tubule.
 Due to the negative charge of Cl–, a lumen positive transepitheliales potential arises.
 This results in paracellular resorption of cations.